Quick answer

 | Coal | ~15% |

-This gap has pushed tech companies toward nuclear power.
-In September 2024, Microsoft signed a 20-year agreement with Constellation Energy to restart Unit 1 of the Three Mile Island nuclear plant in Pennsylvania.
+In September 2024, Microsoft signed a 20-year deal with Constellation Energy to restart Unit 1 of the Three Mile Island nuclear plant in Pennsylvania.

-Google has signed a deal with Kairos Power to build multiple small modular reactors.
-Amazon has committed to backing 5 gigawatts of new small modular reactor projects.
+Google has partnered with Kairos Power to develop multiple small modular nuclear reactors.
+Amazon has committed to supporting 5 gigawatts of new small modular reactor projects.

-Meta has issued a formal request for 1 to 4 gigawatts of new nuclear generation.
-Oracle has announced plans for a data center powered by three small modular reactors.
+Meta has requested 1 to 4 gigawatts of new nuclear power capacity, while Oracle plans to build a data center powered by three small modular reactors.

 Are Big Tech Climate Promises Real?

-Tech giants like Google, Microsoft, and Amazon have promised to run on 100% clean energy or reach net-zero emissions by 2030.
-While those goals are real, the situation is more complicated than it sounds.
+Companies like Google, Microsoft, and Amazon have made big promises to run on 100% clean energy or reach net-zero emissions by 2030.
+These goals are real, but the reality behind them is more complicated.

-Most companies do not power their data centers with clean energy every hour of every day.
-Instead, they often buy renewable energy credits from solar or wind projects in other locations and count that energy toward their climate goals.
-This means their data centers may still use electricity from gas or coal at certain times.
+Most of the time, data centers are not powered by clean energy every hour of the day.
+Instead, companies often buy renewable energy credits from solar or wind projects in other places and count that toward their targets.
+That means their actual data centers can still be running on gas or coal power at certain times, depending on what is available on the grid.

-The numbers show how difficult the challenge has become.
-Microsoft’s emissions increased by about 30% between 2020 and 2023, while Google’s emissions rose by about 48% during the same period.
-Both companies say the rapid growth of AI and the expansion of data centers are major reasons for the increase.
+The results show how hard this is becoming.
+Between 2020 and 2023, Microsoft’s emissions increased by about 30%, while Google’s rose by about 48%.
+Both companies say the main reason is the rapid growth of AI and expanding data centers.

-Google is taking a stricter approach called 24/7 clean energy matching.
-The goal is to use clean electricity at the same time and in the same location where it is consumed.
-By 2024, Google reported reaching about 64% of that goal.
-Most other major tech companies have not yet adopted this standard.
+Google is trying a stricter method called 24/7 clean energy matching, which aims to match clean electricity with usage in real time and in the same location.
+By 2024, Google said it had reached about 64% of this goal.
+Most other big tech companies have not adopted this approach yet.

 Are AI Data Centers Becoming More Efficient?

-Real progress is happening.
-Google reported in 2025 that between May 2024 and May 2025, it reduced the median energy use per Gemini prompt by a factor of 33, and cut the associated carbon footprint by a factor of 44.
+Google reported in 2025 that between May 2024 and May 2025, it reduced the median energy used per Gemini prompt by 33×, and cut the carbon footprint per prompt by 44×.

 | Efficiency Gain | Reality Check |